pnuwon/vlda/cran-comments.md

 * Added a reference to the method used in the package.
 But I haven't been online yet, so I added the url.
 The dissertation for the degree of Doctor of Philosophy (see <http://lib.pusan.ac.kr/resource/e-article/?app=eds&mod=detail&record_id=edsker.000004649097&db_id=edsker> for more information)

-* Removed the phrase "This package" from the comment field.
+* Fixed the description text of the description file.

 I would be appreciated if you check my resubmission.
 Thank you for your consideration!

 ## Original mail
-Thanks,

-Please do not start your description field in the DESCRIPTION file with phrases like 'This is a R package', 'This package', the package name, the package title or similar.
+Thanks, please correct in your Description text:

+types(Long
+-->
+types (long

+Long format
+-->
+long format

+Wide format
+-->
+wide format

+analysis.
+-->
+analysis

-Please fix and resubmit, and document what was changed in the submission comments.
+Please fix and resubmit.

 Best,

-Jelena Saf
+Swetlana Herbrandt